peterbrittain/asciimatics/doc/source/widgets.rst

    `None` for those `Widgets` where there is no value - e.g. buttons.
 2. You can query the `Frame`by looking at the `data` property.
 This will return the value for every Widget in the former as a dictionary, using the Widget `name` properties for the keys.
+   Note that `data` is just a cache, which only gets updated when you call :py:meth:`~Frame.save`, so you need to call this method to refresh the cache before accessing it.

 For example: